Changelog

 AVD Admin role

-Section titled “AVD Admin role”To edit settings in the new Secure Apps Console, users need the AVD Admin
+Section titled “AVD Admin role”To edit settings in the new Secure Apps Console, users need the AVD Admin role.

 This enables your educational institution to set more granular permissions.